Skyvell/bmw-commision-design/README.md

 ## Core View integration

 ## Commission matrix file structure
 This is how the Matrix data will be structured in Excel.

 ![Commision Matrix Data](./data_formats/matrix_dummy_data.png)

-What to decide on:
-- Naming convention for matrix file (need to uniquely identify year and matrix file).
-- File extention (.xlsx works fine).
-Anything that can be loaded with Pandas.
-- Standardized Matrix placement in excel file.
-This could be one matrix per page with the market being the name of the page, or every matrix separated by an empty column with the name of the matrix market should be included in file.

-Book a meeting for this.
+The matrix placement in the excel file should follow a standardised layout.
+A proposition is that the first matrix should be placed in the top leftcorner and every new matrix placed to the right of the previous matrix, with a blank column in between.
+Another option is a new matrix on every "page"of the excel document.
+The files should be upploaded in .xlsx format.
+The .xlsx files should follow a predetermined naming convention, in order touniquely identify that the file is a Matrix file and which year the matrixes should apply to.
+I suggest matrix_yyyy.xlsx, but anything that follows thepreviously mentioned prerequisites should suffice.

 ## Sales volume targets file structure
 This is how the Agent Sales Target Volumes data will look.
 This looks pretty straigh forward from a data processing perspective.